-Each school shall strive to promote and support appropriate behavior in students at the school by implementing behavior programs that integrate school and district-wide behavior intervention strategies with all aspects of a school's support services.
-To this end, each school shall develop a School-wide Behavior Plan that is consistent with district policies and applicable laws.
+Each school shall strive to promote and support appropriate student behavior by implementing programs that integrate school and District-wide behavior intervention strategies with all aspects of a school's support services.
+To this end, each school shall develop a School-wide Behavior Plan that is consistent with applicable laws, and District policies and guidance.
 At a minimum, the School-wide Behavior Plan shall outline the school's operating procedures for utilizing various prevention and intervention strategies and utilizing progressive discipline within the school.